 Publication of the special issue First quarter of 2024

-All submissions are subject to peer review.
+All submissions to this collection will go through rigorous peer review.
+Reviewers will follow Springer Nature's and the journal's more detailed Peer-Review Policy.
 Accepted articles will be published online first.
 The issue is planned to be published in the first quarter of 2024.

 We have plans to hold a hybrid format workshop with the authors that have abstracts accepted.
 The workshop will take place in Cardiff (UK) in April 2023.
 More information will be provided in the end of 2022.

 Extended abstracts should contain the title of the paper, research question(s), methodology and the main (expected) findings and conclusions.
 Abstracts should be submitted to: email@example.com (include Special Issue on Climate Change and Built Heritage in the subject).

 Questions may be addressed by email to: firstname.lastname@example.org